stacs-srg/valipop/README.md

 _ValiPop_ is a micro-simulation model for generating synthetic genealogical populations from a set of desired statistics. _ValiPop_ also verifies that the desired properties exist in the generated populations.
 It is reasonably scalable and customisable, and able to create populations for a wide range of purposes.
-The focus of our research is the use of multiple synthetic genealogical populations to evaluate and improve data linkage algorithms.
+The intended purpose is to enable generation of multiple synthetic genealogical populations to evaluate and improve data linkage algorithms.

 _ValiPop_'s micro-simulation model is written in Java.
 The supporting verification analysis